maralshahmizad/Political-Districting-to-Minimize-County-Splits/README.md

 Python code for the paper "Political districting to minimize county splits" by Maral Shahmizad and Austin Buchanan.

 We consider a stylized redistricting problem.
-The task is to divide a state into $k$ contiguous districts, each having a population between $L$ and $U$, such that the number of county splits is minimum.
+The task is to divide a state into $k$ contiguous districts each having a population between $L$ and $U$ such that the number of county splits is minimum.

 Our overall approach has three steps:
 1. Cluster.
 Partition the counties into a maximum number of county clusters $(C_1, C_2, \dots, C_q)$ with associated cluster sizes $(k_1, k_2, \dots, k_q)$.
 If there are multiple such clusterings, pick one that is compact (i.e., few cut edges).